 Need some denatured alcohol?
 Buy it from Amazon here

 Clean Up Pet Messes

-Buy a handheld extractor to suck liquids from the carpet.
+Buy a handheld extractor or and of these best products to get dog pee out of carpet.
 It works much better than trying to absorb a mess with paper towels or rags.
-An extractor is made for this task and, unlike a shop vacuum, is easy to clean.
+An extractor is made for sucking up liquids and, unlike a shop vacuum, is easy to clean.
 Check out these carpet cleaning tips for pet owners.

 Get Nail Polish Out of Carpet